 From the cut map "Evil Domain".
 Only posed, not animated.

 Magentaur, Strider, Dgrace

-The model is not used in the game, but the monster is shown when highlighting "Way too hard" difficulty option in Main Menu:
+The model is not used in the game, but the monster is shown when highlighting the "Way too hard" difficulty option in the Main Menu:

 |The model||Way too hard difficulty thumbnail|